All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-According to the American Cancer Society, there are about 11,000 to 12,000 neuroendocrine tumors or cancers diagnosed each year in the United States.
+Carcinoid tumors are slow-growing noncancerous or cancerous masses that form mainly in the gastrointestinal tract (especially in the appendix) and in the lungs.
+According to the American Cancer Society, there are about 8,000 gastrointestinal and 4,000 lung carcinoid tumors diagnosed each year in the United States.
 Many more of these tumors may exist, but most remain small and do not cause any symptoms.
 When carcinoid tumors are discovered in asymptomatic patients during surgical procedures performed for other reasons, they are called "incidental" tumors.
 A small percentage of these tumors may eventually grow large enough to cause obstructions in the intestines or bronchial tubes of the lungs.

 How is the sample collected for testing?